PrathameshDhande22/Bloogo-App/README.md

 18. [Error Page Reference](https://colorlib.com/etc/404/colorlib-error-404-3/) From the above website the error page design has been made.
 19. [moment.js](https://momentjs.com/) JS library for date utility for giving from how many hours or minutes have been over by uploading this blog.
 20. [animista.net](https://animista.net/) For providing the CSS Animations for the Hamburger menu component.
-21. [medium.com](https://medium.com) Search Page Reference has been taken from Medium.com Website.
+21. [medium.com](https://medium.com) Search Page & Blog according to Tag Reference has been taken from Medium.com Website.

 ## Timeline